datopian/frontend-v2/README.md

 *By default, the app runs against mocked API so you don't need to setup your own backend.*

 To change environment variables, you can rename `env.template` as `.env` and set the values.
+To unmock backends, you need to set `NODE_ENV` environment variable, e.g., `NODE_ENV=staging`.

 ### DMS